letsencrypt/cp-cps/CP.md

 4. user management, separate trusted-role assignments, education, awareness, and training; and
 5. logical access controls, activity logging, and inactivity time-outs to provide individual accountability.

-The CA’s security program MUST include an annual Risk Assessment that:
+The CA's security program MUST include an annual Risk Assessment that:

 1. Identifies foreseeable internal and external threats that could result in unauthorized access, disclosure, misuse, alteration, or destruction of any Certificate Data or Certificate Management Processes;
 2. Assesses the likelihood and potential damage of these threats, taking into consideration the sensitivity of the Certificate Data and Certificate Management Processes; and